gravito/xls_json_covert_validate/README.md

 # xls_json_covert_validate
 This program first converts Excel file to JSON object, and then compares that object with valid schema.
+Use test files in Sample Test File folder to check.

 ### INPUT FORMAT:
 ```sh